Special Needs & Disabilities -

 Do you have any events coming up?

 Well, of course!
-We have four focus areas for GAPS events, including adult training, Scout Disability Awareness Clinics, Aware & Care Cub Program and community events throughout the year.
+We have four focus areas for our Special Needs and Disabilities events, including adult training, Scout Disability Awareness Clinics, Aware & Care Cub Program and community events throughout the year.
 Please let us know if you would like to participate in any of these.